rmbolger/Posh-ACME/docs/Plugins/WebSelfHost.md

 No plugin args are required if you will be using the default port 80 and 120 second timeout.
 Otherwise, you may use `WSHPort` and `WSHTimeout` respectively.

+There is also a `WSHDelayAfterStart` arg that can be used to add a delay between when the listener starts and when the plugin returns control to the module to validate the challenges.
+This can be useful if it seems like the listener isn't starting up fast enough to answer the challenge requests.

 ### Default functionality

 ```powershell